nodejs/node/doc/api/vm.md

 <!-- source_link=lib/vm.js -->

-The `vm` module enables compiling and running code within V8 Virtual Machine contexts. **The `vm` module is not a security mechanism.
-Do not use it to run untrusted code.**
+The `vm` module enables compiling and running code within V8 Virtual Machine contexts.

+<strong class="critical">The `vm` module is not a security
+mechanism.
+Do not use it to run untrusted code.</strong>

 JavaScript code can be compiled and run immediately or compiled, saved, and run later.